 The Company invests in a portfolio of exchange-traded funds and mutual funds as an economic hedge against the Company's deferred cash compensation program.
 See Note 16 for further information.
 These securities are carried at fair value, with changes in fair value recorded in Other Revenue, Including Interest and Investments, on the Unaudited Condensed Consolidated Statements of Operations.
-The Company had net realized and unrealized gains (losses) of \$10,284 and (\$2,790) for the three and six months ended June 30, 2020, respectively, and \$2,112 and \$8,699 for the three and six months ended June 30, 2019, respectively.
+The Company had net realized and unrealized gains (losses) of (\$13,019) and \$6,587 for the three months ended March 31, 2020 and 2019, respectively.

-In February 2020, the Company entered into four-month futures contracts on a stock index fund, with a notional amount of \$38,908, as an economic hedge against the Company's deferred cash compensation program.
-These contracts settled in June 2020.
+In February 2020, the Company entered into four month futures contracts on a stock index fund with a notional amount of \$38,908, as an economic hedge against the Company's deferred cash compensation program.
 See Note 17 for further information.